Engagement Foundation Review

 Technical level: Medium

-Source: Review mining (G2, Capterra reviewer titles in academic technology roles)
+Source: Review mining — G2 reviewer profiles in instructional design and academic technology roles

 Brian Torres